NethsaraD/NethsaraD/README.md

 ## 🚀 My Mission

 I'm on a mission to turn complex problems into elegant solutions through the power of code.
-My projects reflect my dedication to innovation and my drive to make a positive impact.
+My projects reflect my dedication to innovation and drive to impact positively.

 ## 🌐 Let's Connect